 The optimum humidity levels during incubation should be maintained between 50% and 55%.

-And in the last three days (the lockdown period), it’s recommended to increase the humidity level to about 65-70%.
+And in the last three days (the lockdown period), increasing the humidity level to about 65-70% is recommended.

-Below humidity level from the normal or High humidity level from the normal will cause problems, especially in hatching.
+A humidity level below normal or a High humidity level above normal will cause problems, especially in hatching.

 What to do when Chicken Eggs Don’t Hatch in 21 Days?

-If 21 days of incubation are done and the eggs don’t hatch at all, no worry it is normal in some conditions.
+If the eggs don’t hatch after 21 days of incubation, no worries; it is normal in some conditions.

-As most of the eggs hatch in 21 days but some eggs can take 2 to 3 more days to hatch.
+Most of the eggs hatch in 21 days, but some can take 2 to 3 more days to hatch.

-But if still they don’t hatch and even you don’t hear any peeps or egg movement then there is a high probability that the embryo has stopped developing and may not be viable.
+But if they still don’t hatch and you don’t hear any peeps or egg movement, then there is a high probability that the embryo has stopped developing and may not be viable.

 In this case, the eggs are considered infertile or “dead in the shell”.
 This can also happen due to environmental conditions like weather, chemical use, or physical damage to the eggshell.